bernardopires/django-tenant-schemas/docs/use.rst

                     on_trial=True)
     tenant.save() # sync_schemas automatically called, your tenant is ready to be used!

-Because you have the tenant middleware installed, any request made to ``tenant.my-domain.com`` will now automatically set your PostgreSQL's ``search_path`` to ``tenant1`` and ``public``, making shared apps available too.
+Because you have the tenant middleware installed, any request made to ``tenant.my-domain.com`` will now automatically set your PostgreSQL's ``search_path`` to ``tenant1, public``, making shared apps available too.
 The tenant will be made available at ``request.tenant``.
 By the way, the current schema is also available at ``connection.schema_name``, which is useful, for example, if you want to hook to any of django's signals.

 Any call to the methods ``filter``, ``get``, ``save``, ``delete`` or any other function involving a database connection will now be done at the tenant's schema, so you shouldn't need to change anything at your views.